Department: Comparative Biomedical Sciences

 GOLLER, F. & DALEY, M. A. (2001) Novel motor gestures for phonation during inspiration enhance the acoustic complexity of birdsong.
 Proceedings of the Royal Society of London Series B-Biological Sciences 268, 2301-2305.
 PubMed ID 11703869

-Dr Daley is passionate about teaching, research mentoring and outreach, and in particular, encouraging equal opportunities and diverse participation in the sciences.
+Dr Daley is passionate about teaching, mentoring and outreach, and in particular, encouraging equal opportunities and diverse participation in the sciences.
 Daley teaches comparative physiology and musculoskeletal biology topics, as well as research skills including study design and methods, data analysis, statistics, Matlab programming, scientific writing and presentation.

 Daley is the module leader for The Moving Animal, part of the Essential Biomedical Sciences taught to students in the Gateway Programme and the 1st year of the BSc degrees.
 She also leads the Biomechanics and Neural Control research theme for 2nd year BSc research projects and mentors 3rd year undergraduate research projects.
 Daley also teaches locomotion topics on the BVetMed course and in an advanced module in the 3rd year of the BSc Bioveterinary Sciences, Comparative Animal Locomotion.